-The ECB's Supervisory Board is composed of a Chair (appointed for a nonrenewable term of five years), a Vice-Chair, four ECB representatives and the representatives of the NCAs.
+The ECB's Supervisory Board is composed of a Chair (appointed for a non-renewable term of five years), a Vice-Chair, four ECB representatives and the representatives of the NCAs.
 If the NCA is not a national central bank, the representative of the NCA may be accompanied by a representative from their national central bank.
 In such cases, the representatives are together considered as one member for the purposes of the voting procedure.

 The Supervisory Board held 16 meetings in 2021, all in remote format The ECB's Supervisory Board met 16 times in 2021.
 Owing to the pandemic, all formal meetings were held via videoconference.
 However, the virtual format of the meetings did not hinder the Supervisory Board's deliberations and discussions.
-In addition, and upon invitation by Nationale Bank van België/Banque Nationale de Belgique, the Supervisory Board held a strategic retreat in Brussels in October 2021,

-The first SSM-Hub coordinated by an NCA was established to ensure that directly supervised banks comply with the requirements for risk retention, transparency and resecuritisation where the members met in compliance with all local COVID-19 measures to exchange views on SSM risks and priorities for 2022, supervisory challenges in the post-pandemic environment and how to better integrate the SSM.
+In addition, and upon invitation by Nationale Bank van België/Banque Nationale de Belgique, the Supervisory Board held a strategic retreat in Brussels in October 2021, where the members met in compliance with all local COVID-19 measures to exchange views on SSM risks and priorities for 2022, supervisory challenges in the post-pandemic environment and how to better integrate the SSM.
 Regarding the latter, it was agreed to launch some initiatives to enhance collaboration within European banking supervision, focusing on areas such as common culture and career paths, integrated planning, working more closely through the supervisory cycle, and tools, technology and training.

-67 As approved by the Supervisory Board on 25 October 2021 (SB/X/21/1110).
+&lt;sup>67 As approved by the Supervisory Board on 25 October 2021 (SB/X/21/1110).

-68 ACPR, Banco de España, Banca d'Italia, Deutsche Bundesbank, De Nederlandsche Bank and the Austrian Financial Market Authority (Finanzmarktaufsicht).
+ACPR, Banco de España, Banca d'Italia, Deutsche Bundesbank, De Nederlandsche Bank and the Austrian Financial Market Authority (Finanzmarktaufsicht).

-The Steering Committee69 of the Supervisory Board held ten meetings in 2021, all of which were held via videoconference.
+The Steering Committee of the Supervisory Board held ten meetings in 2021, all of which were held via videoconference.